 It is no exaggeration to say that within 24 hours of arriving on campus, we had penetrated deep into the heart of American drama.

 The O’Neills sold the house in the 1920s.
-Two subsequent owners made no substantial renovations in 50 years and, in 1971, it was declared an Historic Landmark.
+Two subsequent owners made no substantial renovations over the ensuing half-century, and in 1971 it was declared an Historic Landmark.
 Three years later it was purchased by the O’Neill Theater Center and used for meetings and a library for scholars and artists to read O’Neill documents in the rooms where he once read.
 In 2005 it was opened to the public for tours and study.

 Ranelli was alone in the house when we arrived and greeted us like its proud custodian.
 He led us to a small, paneled sitting room where windows on three sides blazed with morning light.
-We gathered folding chairs around a center table and opened our copies of Long Day’s Journey to O’Neill’s instructions for how the set should look.
-The stage directions were extremely detailed, which seemed odd for a play that his will would stipulate could never be performed, only read, and not until 25 years after his death.
+We gathered folding chairs around a center table and opened our copies of Long Day’s Journey to where O’Neill gave instructions on how a production's set should look.
+The stage directions were extremely detailed, which seemed odd for a play his will stipulated could never be performed, only read, and then not before he had been dead for 25 years.